あたらしいを、あたりまえに J:COM

 Supporting the development of the All Japan Alpine Ski U16

-In order to develop the world's top alpine skiers, we have been supporting the Japan Ski Association's (SAJ) U16 alpine ski team since the 2018/19 season in cooperation with the general incorporated associations Just Loving Ski (JLS) and J SPORTS.
-We support the activities of young athletes through cooperation with crowdfunding, support for training expenses, production and broadcast of a close-up program on U16 alpine skiers, and broadcast of the JOC Junior Olympic Cup (alpine competition).
+In order to develop the world's top alpine skiers, we have been supporting the All Japan Ski Association's (SAJ) U16 alpine ski team since the 2018/19 season in collaboration with Just Loving Ski (JLS) and J SPORTS.
+We support the activities of young skiers through crowdfunding, support for training expenses, and the production and broadcast of a program that follows the U16 alpine skiers.

 (Alpine Skiing U16 World Challenge Season 7: A Signpost to the World Cup | J:COM Sustainability ActivitiesPlay Time: 26:00)